Completeness of boundary traces of eigenfunctions: Introduction and main results

+of Fourier coefficients is approximately unitary (where $C(\lambda)$ is chosen so that the matrix is square).
 Indeed, it is the change of basis matrix from the approximately orthonormal boundary traces to the orthonormal basis of boundary eigenfunctions with eigenvalues $\leq \lambda$.
 A natural question is the extent to which the entries deviate from randomness.
 It is obvious that in symmetric situations such as balls, where can define joint eigenfunctions of the symmetry and the Laplacian for both the interior and boundary eigenfunctions, the Fourier coefficients will peak when the the eigenfunctions share the same symmetry and vanish otherwise.
 In general, to measure the size of the Fourier coefficients, we let $A_{h_j}$ in \eqref{QE} be of the form form $\rho (h_j \sqrt{\Delta_{\partial \Omega}})$ where $h_j = \lambda_j^{-1}$ and where $\rho \in C_0^{\infty}(\R_+)$ is a smooth cutoff supported in $[0, 1]$ and equal to 1 on a smaller interval.

 In the ergodic case, one would not expect any frequency localization and would expect \eqref{U} to be similar to a random unitary matrix.
 To a large degree, the results above prove that.
 In the case of Neumann eigenfunctions on domains with ergodic billiards, we obtain, for a density one subsequence of $\lambda_j$,